Balša II: Early life

-Balša II was the youngest of three sons of Balša.
-According to Mavro Orbini, Balša, the progenitor of the Balšić family, was a petty nobleman who held only one village in the area of Lake Skadar during the rule of Emperor Dušan the Mighty (r.
+Balša II was the youngest of three sons of Balša I. According to Mavro Orbini, Balša, the progenitor of the Balšić family, was a petty nobleman who held only one village in the area of Lake Skadar during the rule of Emperor Dušan the Mighty (r.
 1331 to 1355).
 Only after the death of the emperor, during the subsequent weak rule of Emperor Uroš V, Balša together with his friends and his three sons (Stracimir, Đurađ and Balša II) gained power in Lower Zeta, which had previously been the lands of gospodin Žarko (fl.
 1336 to 1360).
 Balša's people then turned for Upper Zeta, which was held by Đuraš Ilijić and his relatives; the Balšić brothers murdered Đuraš, and had some of his relatives imprisoned.
 Balša died the same year.
 Orbini further described the personalities of the brothers, claiming that Balša II was "good-natured and an accomplished horseman, but not of great mind".
 The Balšići managed to elevate themselves from petty nobility to provincial lords, becoming powerful after 1362, and it seems that they had an active part in the conflict between Emperor Uroš V and Simeon Uroš in Skadar, helping Uroš V.

+In the summer of 1364, the Balšić brothers were defeated in a skirmish by Karl Thopia and Đurađ I, brother of Balša II, was captured by Karl and was kept prisoner until 1366, when Dubrovnik mediated peace and procured his release.

-In January 1368, a Ragusan document reported that the three Balšić brothers: Stracimir, Đurađ and Balša II, were preparing for a campaign against Karlo Thopia.
-They were camped on the Mati River, of which Karlo's lands lay south of.
-The fighting was apparently small-scale as two months later, Karlo had no difficulty capturing Dyrrhachium from the Angevins.
-In 1372, Balša II married Komnina, the daughter of Alexander Komnenos Asen, Despot of Berat and Valona.
-As a dowry, Balša gained the cities of Valona, Berat and Kanina (in modern-day southern Albania), located in Asen's province.
+In January 1368, a Ragusan document reported that the three Balšić brothers: Stracimir, Đurađ I and Balša II, were preparing for a campaign against Karl Thopia.
+They were camped on the Mati River, which Karl's lands lay south of.
+The fighting was apparently small-scale as two months later, Karl had no difficulty capturing Dyrrhachium from the Angevins.
+In 1372, Balša II married Komnina, the daughter of the Despot John Komnenos Asen of Vlorë, Berat and Kaninë and the sister of his successor Alexander Komnenos Asen, or Comita, the daughter of Andrea II Muzaka, as later claimed by the Muzaka family chronicle, which considered the area part of its patrimony.
+Either way, Balša II's marriage secured him control of Vlorë, Berat and Kaninë by right of his wife, following the death of Alexander Komnenos Asen in 1371, solidified Balša's claim to the territories and ensured his support against mutual enemies like Marko.